 Dad: That voice you used.
 It sounded so fake and condescending, like you're a robot.

 Eryk: Sorry.
 It's because I work a fast food job and I'm used to talking to customers that way.
-I'm not a robot, though sometimes it feels like I'm becoming one, because making cheeseburgers is kind of the reverse of working on a cyborg assembly line: Every one I make makes me more of a machine.
+I'm not a robot, though sometimes it feels like I'm becoming one.

 Linda: Is that a fast food bag in your hand?
 Why do animals have to die just so you can eat a sandwich and say "Yum, this tastes good."

 Eryk: Do you think I don't think about that every night?
-Do you think that every time I eat a hamburger or a hot dog or a Mooncalf McGrill or sell a bunch of them at the McDonald's drive-thru that it doesn't haunt me?
+Do you think that every time I eat a hamburger or a hot dog or a Mooncalf McGrill that it doesn't haunt me?
 Do you think I don't have dreams every night of animals eating people and killing them and their families in slaughterhouses?
 Because I do and they scare me.
-Everybody hurts sometimes, just like that R.E.M. song, "Man on the Moon," which is about the loneliness of being a man who lives on the moon and works a fast food job he hates.
+Everybody hurts sometimes, just like in that R.E.M. song, "Man on the Moon," which is about the loneliness of being a man who lives on the moon and works a fast food job he hates.

 Dad: *groans in pain*